-We have expertise and experience in dealing with the difficult medical and legal issues associated with bringing a brain injury claim.
-In particular we have dealt with:
+Medical Negligence brain injury claims can be unusually complex, but our expert Solicitors have many years experience dealing with the difficult medical and legal issues associated with securing medical negligence compensation for brain injuries.
+In particular we have secured compensation for: